-Your participant contributions and employer contributions will continue to be invested in your initial choice of funds (or in the applicable Vanguard Target Retirement Fund if you do not provide an affirmative investment direction) until you make a change.
+Your participant contributions and NYU Grossman School of Medicine's employer contributions will continue to be invested in your initial choice of funds (or in the applicable Vanguard Target Retirement Fund if you do not provide an affirmative investment direction) until you make a change.
 Two kinds of investment changes can be made: You can put future contributions in a new investment choice (reallocate) and/or you can move existing account balances from one fund to another (transfer).